-In accordance with the labelling provisions in Standard 1.5.2 (see section 1.3 of this summary), food derived from E12 would be required to be labelled as 'genetically modified' if it contains novel DNA or novel protein.
-FSANZ is not proposing to list food derived from E12 in subsections S26-3(2) and (3) as the compositional analyses indicate the raw agricultural product does not have an altered characteristic when compared to the existing counterpart food that is not produced using gene technology (see section 5 of SD1).
+In accordance with the labelling provisions in Standard 1.5.2 (see section 1.3 of this Report), food derived from W8, X17, Y9, F10 and J3 would be required to be labelled as 'genetically modified' if it contains novel DNA and/or novel protein.
+FSANZ is not proposing to list food derived from W8, X17, Y9, F10 and J3 in subsections S26-3(2) and (3) of Schedule 26 as the compositional analyses indicate the raw agricultural product does not have an altered characteristic when compared to the existing counterpart food that is not produced using gene technology (see Section 5 of the SD1).

-The genetic modification was made to reduce the expression of four endogenous potato genes; no new proteins were introduced into E12.
-However, the genetic modification comprised DNA from another species (S. verrucosum) and re-arranged segments of DNA from the same species (S. tuberosum) and thus is considered novel DNA.
-The raw or cooked E12 tuber as well as processed products derived from E12 tubers (e.g. French fries, crisps, potato starch) would contain the novel DNA and are likely to require labelling as 'genetically modified'.

-Highly processed E12 products such as alcohol would be unlikely to contain novel DNA and would be unlikely to require labelling.
+The raw or cooked tubers as well as processed products derived from lines W8, X17, Y9, F10 and J3 (e.g. French fries, crisps, potato starch) would be expected to contain novel DNA and/or novel protein.
+If so, they are likely to require labelling as 'genetically modified'.
+Highly processed W8, X17, Y9, F10 and J3 products such as alcohol would be unlikely to contain novel DNA or novel protein and would be unlikely to require labelling.

-While one of the stated purposes of the genetic modification in E12 is to reduce the potential for forming acrylamide, this chemical is not a component of the raw agricultural product.
+While one of the stated purposes of the genetic modification in W8, X17, Y9, F10 and J3 is to reduce the potential for forming acrylamide, this chemical is not a component of the raw agricultural product.
 It is produced only during high-temperature cooking processes, such as deep frying.
 The Applicant has stated that reducing acrylamide potential is desirable since acrylamide may be a health risk for consumers.

-Representations made about a food derived from E12 (e.g. regarding the reduced acrylamide content of deep fried products of E12) would be subject to consumer protection law in which they must be truthful and not misleading or deceptive.
-Additionally there are generic labelling provisions in the Australia New Zealand Food Standards Code (Code) to provide for informed consumer choice.
-The onus is on the supplier to determine whether any labelling requirements in the Code would apply and are met.
+Representations made about a food derived from W8, X17, Y9, F10 and J3 (e.g. regarding the reduced acrylamide content of deep fried products) would be subject to consumer protection law in which they must be truthful and not misleading or deceptive.
+Additionally there are generic labelling provisions in the Food Standards Code to provide for informed consumer choice.
+The onus is on the supplier to determine whether any labelling requirements in the Food Standards Code would apply and are met.